StevenMDixon/IJScript/Tips.md

 This is kind of readable, would anyone suggest this instead of length?
 No. And unfortunately this is a string prototype function which means it wont work on Arrays.

-However...

-Do not despair there is a better way.
-It lays within the the Object prototype, and its name is Object.keys().
+Object.keys() is another way to hanlde the length issue.
 In JS Arrays and Strings are both objects which have keys.
 For both Arrays and strings, Their keys are indexes.
 So we can do something like this:

 ```JavaScript
   let a = +Object.keys('I am a text').pop()+1;